openedx/open-edx-proposals/oeps/processes/oep-0056-proc-architectural-advisory-process.rst

 - Formalizing and clarifying an **Architectural Advisory Process** in which we conversationally provide input on and promptly review the status of ADRs, as well as review updates to our architectural principles and tech radar, with the goal of enabling more effective, informed decision making.
 - Improve the discoverability of impacted stakeholders and subject matter experts via a **decision impact checklist**.
 - Set decision makers up for success by reducing the barrier to entry for new ADRs.
-This may include an updated ADR template, PR templates, a short step by step guide, and increasing the visiblity and discoverability of active decisions and documentation on the AAP.
+This may include an updated ADR template, PR templates, a short step by step guide, and increasing the visibility and discoverability of active decisions and documentation on the AAP.
 - Maintain cross-team and cross-organization alignment by using the Architectural Advisory Process to **vet changes to our architectural principles and tech radar**.
 Our architectural values and technology choices are both are crucial inputs into the decision making process.

 Architectural Advisory Process (AAP)